San Antonio History:

 - Per Trulia, the average listing price for homes in San Antonio is $294,072.
 According to NeighborhoodScout, the median home value is $132,231.
 The homeownership rate in San Antonio is 53.5% owners, 46.5% renters, and 8.7% of homes are vacant.
 In today’s current market, the average market rent per month is $1,102.
 The highest appreciating neighborhoods in San Antonio since 2000 are City Center, Fm Road 2696 / Dietz Elkhorn Rd, & State Loop / Hall Blvd.

 - The Alamo Mission: The historic landmark of Texas that held the pivotal “Battle of the Alamo” that included Texas legends James Bowie and Davy Crockett.
 It is now a friendly complex that includes a walk-in museum on the history of the Alamo.

 - San Antonio Riverwalk: The city’s most popular destination; a riverway located one story beneath the streets of San Antonio that is a network of walkways along the banks of the San Antonio River.

 New Businesses in San Antonio:

-- IKEA: The swedish furniture store will open a location in Live Oak, off Loop 1604 near I-35 with an expected opening date in 2019.
-The 290,000-square-foot Ikea store aims to break ground in early 2018, and many local residents are excited for the european chain’s arrival.
+- IKEA: The Swedish furniture store will open a location in Live Oak, off Loop 1604 near I-35 with an expected opening date in 2019.
+The 290,000-square-foot Ikea store aims to break ground in early 2018, and many local residents are excited about the European chain’s arrival.

 - Buc-ee’s: The legendary Texas pit stop will be located on I-10 in Boerne, and it will officially be open likely in 2019.
 They expect to break ground on the 53,000-square-foot store in 2018